Staying Fit

 Keep in mind

 If you opt for coverage from a private Medicare Advantage plan, rather than original Medicare, you’ll also have coverage for cataract surgery.
-However, you may have to pay different deductibles or copayments and need to use an in-network provider.
+However, you may have to pay different deductibles or copayments and use an in-network provider.
 Ask your plan about its coverage details before you schedule surgery.

 Return to Medicare Q&A main page